 1See also Budescu and Bo (2015).
 The joint assumption that people tend to focus on individual gains and losses rather than on average outcomes is sometimes labeled myopic loss aversion (Barberis, Huang, and Thaler, 2006; Barberis and Huang, 2008).
-Narrow framing is also in accordance with observations showing that individuals do not become risk neutral when they take large tests involving many independent items, which risk vanishes once aggregated (Pekkarinen, 2015; Akyol, Key and Krishna, 2016; Iriberri and Rey-Biel, 2021).
+Narrow framing is also in accordance with observations showing that individuals do not become risk neutral when they take large tests involving many independent items, which risk vanishes once aggregated (Pekkarinen, 2015; Akyol, Key and Krishna, 2022; Iriberri and Rey-Biel, 2021).

-Given a scoring rule (γ, θ) , omission is preferred to selection if the mark for omission is greater than the loss-weighted expected mark of a response:
+omission is greater than the loss-weighted expected mark of a response:

-$$\gamma > p + (1-p)\lambda\theta$$
+$$\gamma > p + (1 - p)\lambda\theta$$

-\bar{p} is defined as the success probability of test-takers indifferent between selection and omission:
+\bar{p} is defined as the success probability of test-takers in different between choosing and omitting: